afortuny/SustainableFashionAI/Intro.md

 5) AI can be used the detect and track [green washing claims](https://www.rte.ie/lifestyle/living/2021/1116/1260326-science-to-the-rescue-ai-to-fight-greenwashing/)

-# Would AI in fashion face the Jevon's paradox?
+# Challenges for the implementation of AI for the circular economy

-For those who do not know, the [Jevons paradox](https://medium.com/codon-consulting/tackling-climate-change-with-machine-learning-the-jevons-paradox-c22ff6077578) is often used to explain that without suficciency, efficiency gains are consume up by an increased use of the resource.
+We identify relatively little research and applications at the intersection of AI and climate mitigation.
+As with early stages of other implementations of AI, **data gathering** is a not sufficiently fullfilled prerequisite for an extensive use of AI in circular fashion.

+Another challenge is that given the **explosion of greenwashing**, the usage of machine learning to assess the footprint at a product level and make any sustainability claim without human supervision gets a lot of resistance, despite being more accurate than manually inputed claims.
+In contrast to that, the data requirements of processing of getting a **complete life cycle analysis is rarely going to scale** for the tens of thousands of products created by large fashion companies every season, if not every couple of weeks.

+In the future, the **regulatory frameworks implemented at least at european level will require companies to provide detailed and accurate reports of their footprints** and in the fashion industry the responsability towars used textiles is going to put significant challenges on their data and information systems, that will require the implementation of new technologies, like blockchain to increase very granular visibility.

+It remains an open question whether the **current inflation levels seen worlwide will change consumption patterns to longer lasting products** and hence large long term savings **or towards cheaper options sacrificing footprint and circularity**.
+Strong communication and adequate regulation could shift consumption to the former.

+Last but not least, many of the lead firms are **stake holder own, and the pressure to keep growing makes any overall footprint reduction more challenging**, even with extensive circularity additions.
+It is threfore an open challenge if the [Jevons paradox](https://medium.com/codon-consulting/tackling-climate-change-with-machine-learning-the-jevons-paradox-c22ff6077578) will happen if circularity is not implemented without sufficiency.
 If we make our fashion supply chains leaner, our products affordable and durable, will that stop us from buying and hence polluting more?

-It is hard to believe, while looking at the evidence at the micro and macro level, to expect further increases in production without a subsequent increase in water use, waste creation, energy demand, material demands and the like...

-While there are many unexploited opportunities to create an organic, long lasting, highly circular fashion and textile industry, leveraging the power of AI, we would like to acknowledge the need to have a definition of [enough](https://www.sciencedirect.com/science/article/pii/S266678432100022X), and the increasingly tense match between sustainability and industry growth.

-Business needs to be profitable to become financially viable, but how much is growth compatible to planetary boundaries?
+None of those challenges are not present in other industries and there **are many industries such as energy, agriculture and forestry, where AI has been successfully implemented to reduce overall emissions at scale**.
+We do believe the time for circular fashion power by AI has come.

 **Other Links:**
 * https://towardsdatascience.com/5-ways-ai-is-transforming-the-fashion-industry-for-sustainability-bfd3bb1fc00a